sayeemabdullah/React-Cribsheet/README.md

 ## Components

 The heart of React application is a component.
 A component is a piece of UI.
 A tree of components makes a complete UI.
 In the root of the tree is the main component (App).
+There are two types of component types.

+Stateless Functional Component
+Stateful Class Component

-A component is implemented as a JavaScript class with state and render.
+A **Stateless Functional Component** is just another javascript function and on the other hand a **Stateful Class Component** is implemented as a JavaScript class with state and render.
 Here the **state** is where we store property values that belong to the component and **render** is to display the specified HTML code inside the specified HTML element.

-The structure of a simple component is like below:
+The structure of a simple stateful class component is like below:

 ``` js